Water and Land Restoration

 Terraces & Micro-Basins

 With a minimal gradient in the landscape, swales are an option but are not recommended on a mountainside.
 Therefore, caution prevails regarding this environmental swales restoration method due to the risk of landslides caused by swales creating too much lubricating water weight.
 Hence, a danger persists since these swales initiate landslides by the sudden water infiltration in an unstable soil configuration, especially on a mountainside.
 When the slopes are too steep for any modest restoration of the ground's stability, the classical option with terracing is often a secure choice.
 Here, with attention to keyline design permaculture deviation from the contour line, classical terracing obtains historical reliability.
 However, excluding terracing in a more gentle terrain, the keyline design permaculture remains a careful restoration option, where the ploughed grooves deviate slightly downwards from the mountain's contour lines.
 Thus, keyline design permaculture often remains the appropriate way to create a stable water supply and ground for the saplings.
-Therefore, mountainsides exposed to drought often require a keyline design gradient to optimize the water flow over the terraces.
+Therefore, mountainsides exposed to drought frequently benefit and require a keyline design gradient to optimize the water flow over the terraces.
 These methods and even terraced micro-basins often remain the only suitable option to obtain a sound foundation for the saplings on a steeper hillside.

 Terraced Micro-Basins